What to do in Austin

 There’s always something fun happening in the Live Music Capital of the World!
 Whether you’re coming into Austin for a specific festival, conference, or event—or are just enjoying our 300 days of sunshine and gorgeous outdoors—you can expect to participate in something very “Austin” any time of the year.

-Here’s the very best ways we’re Keeping Austin Weird all-year-round.
+Here’s the very best ways we’re Keeping Austin Weird all-year-round in the city close to our hotel near SXSW and the UT Austin campus in TX.

 Start of your new year with the Polar Bear Plunge at Barton Springs Pool, the city’s infamous spring-fed swimming hole that’s a brisk 68 degrees every day.
 Free Week takes over East Austin and downtown music venues with live music free of charge for the first part of the month.
 On MLK Day, the East Side celebrates the legacy of Martin Luther King, Jr. with a march and parade to Huston-Tillotson University.